 Copenhagen City & Transport Guide

 Copenhagen is a fantastic and beautiful city.
-Its well-designed urban infrastructure and its atractions fascinate milions of tourists every year.
+Its well-designed urban infrastructure and attractions fascinate millions of tourists every year.
 Since you are going to be one of them this time, here we lay out some of the basic things you will need to get the most out of your stay in our city.

-To move around the capital - a quite small one -, we highly recommend you to rent a bike.
-It is the most efficient and enviroment-friendly way to get to know things around here.
+To move around the capital - a quite small one - we highly recommend you to rent a bike with our partner.
+Since the whole city is pretty much covered with bicycle lanes, it will be a very efficient and enviroment-friendly way to get to know things around here.
 Should you decide to use the public transport, that is not a problem!
 Below we have compiled the most important things you need to know about the public transport infrastructure.

 Denmark has a very functional and well-connected public transport.
 As many other cities in Europe, Copenhagen is divided into zones and you pay as you move along these.
 Trains, buses and the metro all use the same ticket, so if you buy a ticket from Point A to Point B, you may mix differnt kinds of transportation veichles.

 Taxis (aka Taxa) in Denmark are quite expensive.
 A trip from the Kastrup / Copenhagen Airport to the city center will likely cost you around 400 Danish crowns (~60 USD) for a 10 KM trip.
 More information can be found here.

 To buy a ticket the city offers different options.
 You can purchase them at train stations, the DOT App (Android / iOS) and from the bus driver (only cash).
 The DOT app is the most convenient, since you can register your credit card and simply show your ticket from your smartphone when asked.

 For more information on which types of ticket you can buy (weekly tickets, etc), visit this page.